-Merri-bek City Council has unveiled a $150-million redevelopment plan for central Coburg, releasing multiple council-owned sites for development as part of a major urban transformation strategy.
+Merri-bek City Council is investigating a plan for the revitalisation of central Coburg, potentially offering multiple council-owned sites for development as part of a major urban transformation strategy.

 The Revitalising Coburg initiative aims to convert the suburb’s centre from a car-dominated precinct into a pedestrian-friendly hub.

-The council is seeking development partners for sites including Waterfield Street West and East, Victoria Street North and South, Louisa Street, and Russell Street East.
+The council is releasing potential development sites including Waterfield Street West and East, Victoria Street North and South, Louisa Street, and Russell Street East.

-Merri-bek City Council Mayor Adam Pulford said the council had bought several pieces of land right in the centre of Coburg, giving the council significant influence over its future.
+Former Merri-bek City Council Mayor Adam Pulford said the council possessed several pieces of land right in the centre of Coburg, giving the it significant influence over its future.

 “The council has a vision to transform this area from what, right now, can feel like a barren wasteland of carparks,” Pulford said.